GregTalotta/cs_f411_hw7/README.md

 ## How to Use

 First add the .cpp and .h to your project folder.
 Then include the header in your file.
-Call one of the four functions with a vector of points.
+Call one of the five functions with a vector of points.
 Point is a struct that has an int for x, and an int for y.
 It does not modify the original data.